TazeemKhan-dev/DSA-Notes/Merged-Files/11-BinarySearch.md

 }
 ```

-**ðŸ’­ Intuition Behind the Approach:**
+**💭 Intuition Behind the Approach:**
 - Why choose the max element in the column?
   * Because the best chance to find a peak is at a local maximum in that column.
 - Why move left/right?
-  * If right neighbor is greater, the slope leads upward â†’ peak must exist there.
+  * If right neighbor is greater, the slope leads upward → peak must exist there.
   * Same logic for left.
 - This works like mountain climbing:
   * If the slope goes up, move toward the higher direction until peak is found.

 **Complexity (Time & Space):**
 - Time: O(n log m)
-  * Each binary search iteration â†’ O(n) to find column max
+  * Each binary search iteration → O(n) to find column max
   * log m iterations of binary search
 - Space: O(1)